wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/industry-solutions/training-environment-preparation/includes/1-introduction.md

 These integrated technologies are tailored specifically for retail banking financial institutions.

-For more information, see the [Set up and configure Microsoft Cloud for Financial Services](/industry/financial-services/configure-cloud-for-financial-services/?azure-portal=true) article on Microsoft Docs.
+For more information, see [Set up and configure Microsoft Cloud for Financial Services](/industry/financial-services/configure-cloud-for-financial-services/?azure-portal=true).

 This learning path will require the following features and license dependencies.